algairim/globalvoices-mn/README.md

 **Note**, `POST /api/auth/register` and `POST /api/auth/login` are not implemented in this demo.
 See _cURL_ requests for user registration and authentication flow in the [demo.sh](./scripts/demo.sh) script.

+### E

+Solution is produced for a handful of users, scale is of no concern at this stage.

+### F

+Demo script covers happy paths for minimal backend end-to-end testing.
+Manual QA for UI.

 ## Analysis

 See initial [analysis](docs/analysis.md) with design drafts and generated code.